practicalli/clojure/docs/clojure-cli/repl/index.md

 The REPL is the environment in which all Clojure code runs, whether that be during development, testing or in production systems.

 A Terminal UI provides a simple way to interact with the REPL, sending code expressions for evaluation and returning results.
-A terminal UI is most useful for expressions for longer running processes or for a convienient way to interact with the REPL state and manage components.
+A terminal UI is most useful for expressions for longer running processes or for a convenient way to interact with the REPL state and manage components.

 Including an nREPL server when starting the REPL allows [clojure ware editors](/clojure/clojure-editors/) to connect to the REPL process, providing a more effective way to write and extend Clojure code.